dell/terraform-provider-powerscale/docs/resources/cluster_snmp.md

 # Example:
 terraform import powerscale_cluster_snmp.example_snmp_settings "cluster_snmp"
 # after running this command, populate the enabled field and other required parameters in the config file to start managing this resource.
-# If enabled is true, then snmp_v1v2_access otherwise snmp_v3_access must be populated.
 # Note: running "terraform show" after importing shows the current config/state of the resource.
 You can copy/paste that config to make it easier to manage the resource.
 ```